 Having lived in the area for over 25 years I take a real interest in the community and any areas that I can help with.
 I am also passionate about Safeguarding and enabling children and young people to keep themselves safe.
 With this in mind becoming part of the Safeguarding team for the Governors was a natural progression and one that I’m loving so far!
 I have over 13 years training experience with 7 within the education sector.
 I’m based in Gloucestershire and travel all over the country delivering training.
 Cutting my teeth with customer service and quality training, I soon moved into management training with large corporations within the telecommunications industry.
 Once I moved into education, I became interested in Safeguarding children and vulnerable adults.
 Within this field, I have worked closely with Safeguarding boards, Lsis, became a CEOP ambassador and a ‘Think you know’ representative.
 I’m fully qualified within the training, learning and development sector and most recently received My Post Graduate Certificate of Education through University West of England (UWE).

-I have been a teacher for 28 years and consequently have considerable experience of teaching children aged two to eleven in a wide range of settings.
 Throughout my career I have held several senior leadership positions, the most significant being the headship of two very successful Primary schools.
 I also hold the Professional Qualification for School Inspectors and have in recent years inspected both Primary and Secondary schools.

 Throughout my career I have always set myself and the schools I have led the very highest expectations.
 I believe it is vital that schools should endeavour to be the very best they can for the children whose future can be so profoundly affected by their education.
 A successful school offers its pupils an education of the very highest quality in a stimulating and supportive environment and is one that builds strong links with the parents and the community as a whole.
 I look forward to working alongside the Governing Body in ensuring that the children of Longlevens Junior School have the very best a school can offer.